If you have a 650 credit score, you aren't alone.

 5. Pay Off Your Small Balances

-Paying off this account will not only help to improve your 650 credit score but free up more of your finances for larger credit balances.
-In fact, paying off these large balances can ultimately bump your credit scores by as much as 50 points if you reduce your balances and eliminate sources of debt.
+Paying off this account will not only help to improve your 650 credit score but free up more of your finances for more significant credit balances.
+Paying off these large balances can ultimately bump your credit scores by as much as 50 points if you reduce your balances and eliminate sources of debt.

 6. Start Paying Those Large Balances

-As hinted at above, paying off your largest credit balances is crucial for raising your 650 credit score as quickly as possible.
-For example, if you owe $10,000-20,000 on a single credit card, it is important to start paying it off as much as possible.
+As hinted at above, paying off your most substantial credit balances is crucial for raising your 650 credit score as quickly as possible.
+For example, if you owe $10,000-20,000 on a single credit card, it is vital to start paying it off as much as possible.
 Increase your payments as high as you can tolerate.
-This action will start eliminating not just interest payments but your principal costs as well.
+This action will begin eliminating not just interest payments but your principal costs as well.

 However, it might take you 7-10 years to pay off that massive balance.
 That said, eliminating a small portion of your balance every year will increase your credit score.
 While it is possible to see an immediate jump of 50 points, as mentioned above, expect an initial leap closer to 10-20 points.
 That jump will occur in just a matter of a few months and will stay stable and even improve as long as you continue to pay off that hefty balance.

 7. Schedule Your Payments Earlier in the Month